Texiwill/aac-lib/vsm/tools/README.md

 Download all packages specified by Suite name.

 ### Description
 Download all packages and patches specified by Suite names using new space saving features.
-Note as of v2.0.0 of vsm_favorites.sh there are many new arguments to get current plus previous versions.
+Note as of v3.0.0 of vsm_favorites.sh the versions are picked up automatically via the VMware API and a new option --dryrun to show what it will do before doing anything.

 ```
 ./vsm_favorites.sh [--latest][--n+1][--n+2][--n+3][--n+4][--n+5][--n+6][--all][-h|--help][-s|--save][--euc][--vcd][--tanzu][--arm][--vsphere|--novsphere][-v|--version][--everything]